DavidVorick/CodeCommit/src/consistency/UserSpecification.md

 [supervisor query]
 [codebase]

-The query is then sent to the LLM, and the text response is recorded in agent-config/consistency-report.txt.
+The query is then sent to the LLM, and the text response is printed to stdout.

 The system prompts can both be found in the `system_prompts` module, the supervisor query is provided by the caller, and the codebase is built using the